Los Prisioneros: 1986: Commercial success and Pateando Piedras

 And for what?!
 So that we could end up dancing and kicking stones!

 English translation of Baile De Los Que Sobran (Dance Of The Ones Left Behind).

 The album sold five thousand copies in the first ten days of release, an exploit that was never done before by a young band in Chile.
 In two months and two days after the album's release, it achieved platinum status.
 Two months after the launch of its second album in November 1986, the band played at Estadio Chile in front of eleven thousand people.
 They were considered "The hope in Viña" by the public at the National Stadium Chile.
 At the International Song Festival of Vina del Mar in 1987, the band was not in the official program, something that baffled fans and the media.
 Instead, there were other groups present at the bill, such as 24 Upa!, Cinema, Argentine rock group Soda Stereo and GIT (the latter band being the most popular at the event).
 The trio from San Miguel expressed their rejection of Soda Stereo during interviews.

 In November 1986 they were invited to perform at the international Rock Festival of Montevideo in Uruguay where they shared stage with Soda Stereo, Fito Paez, GIT, Sumo, among others.
 The band released their albums in that country but with little success so they never went back.
 In March 1987 they played at the Chateau Rock Festival at Estadio Cordoba and Buenos Aires Works, Argentina, although it seemed only half the audience liked them, while Argentine media just asked them questions about Pinochet in the press conferences that they attended.
 It was a completely different story in Peru where the group was a success, they had three songs in the top ten, «El baile de los que sobran» took first place for six consecutive weeks.
 They achieved similar success in Bolivia, Ecuador and Colombia.

-In Peru Los Prisioneros held their most famous concert in September 19 of 1987 at the bullring Plaza de toros de Acho.
+In Peru Los Prisioneros held their most famous concert on 19 September 1987 at the bullring Plaza de toros de Acho.